nithinhm/vtu-marks-scraper-analyzer/README.md

 ## Executable

-Alternatively, you can use the pre-compiled executable file located in the `dist` subfolder of this repository.
+Alternatively, you can download and use [this pre-compiled executable file](https://drive.google.com/file/d/1b-AIg2RdVIK7sYw9fpQu1y9DFOlVV622/view?usp=sharing).
 The executable is compiled using PyInstaller and does not require Python installation.
 But you still need to install Pytesseract in the default directory.

 Run the executable by double-clicking it or using the command line.